 Continuity of Care

-Continuity of Care (COC) programs provided pre-release and post-release screening and referral for aftercare medical or psychiatric treatment services for special needs offenders.
-In Fiscal Year 2007, 4,457 offenders were released through the COC program.
+Continuity of Care (COC) programs provided pre-release and post-release screening and referral for medical or psychiatric aftercare treatment services for special needs offenders.
+In Fiscal Year 2008, 5,159 offenders were released through the COC program.

 Medically Recommended Intensive Supervision

-The Medically Recommended Intensive Supervision (MRIS) Program provided early parole review of adult offenders who are mentally ill, mentally retarded, terminally ill, physically handicapped, elderly, or require long term care.
-During Fiscal Year 2007, 941 inmates were screened, 290 were presented to the parole board, and 101 were approved for medically recommended intensive supervision.
+The Medically Recommended Intensive Supervision (MRIS) Program provided early parole review of adult offenders who are mentally ill, mentally retarded, terminally ill, physically disabled, elderly or require long term care.
+During Fiscal Year 2008, 1,319 offenders were screened; 438 were presented to the parole board and 103 were approved for MRIS.

 Additional TCOOMMI activities